MartinaKostic/pokemon-explorer-app/README.md

 - Keyboard navigation: tab/shift‑tab through controls; Enter/Escape for dialogs
 - Focus management: focus trapped in modal and returns to trigger on close

-## Key Technical Decisions

-### 1. **Favorites in LocalStorage**

-Used localStorage instead of a database because:

-- No user accounts needed
-- Works offline
-- Good enough for personal favorites

-### 2. **TanStack Query Over SWR**

-Chose TanStack Query because:

-- Better error handling and retry logic
-- More powerful caching options
-- Built-in loading states
-- Better TypeScript support

-**SWR** is another popular data fetching library for React, similar to TanStack Query, but with a simpler API.
-I chose TanStack Query for its more advanced features.

-### 3. **p-limit for Concurrency**

-Used p-limit to control concurrent requests because:

-- Prevents browser from being overwhelmed
-- Avoids potential rate limiting from Pokemon API
-- Keeps UI responsive during heavy operations
-- Simple to implement and understand

 ## Performance Optimizations